Teach Yourself Bagpipes by Lindsay Davidsonbringing quality 'piping instruction to you for free

 11 Repertoire building and what next

-When you have exhausted this area, and feel ready to substantially drive your playing to a new level please think about these exercises.
+When you know these basic rudiments and feel you have exhausted this area, and ready to substantially drive your playing to a new level please think about these exercises.

 At any time you are welcome to contact the auhor of the site, Lindsay Davidson, for individual help and feedback, free of charge.